 Neighborhoods: Bluff, Central Business District, Central Oakland, Crawford-Roberts, Homewood West, Larimer, North Oakland, Point Breeze, Point Breeze North, Shadyside, South Oakland, Squirrel Hill North, West Oakland

-The part of Fifth Avenue from Liberty Avenue to Grant Street has always been named Fifth, back to the original plan of Pittsburgh laid out in 1784 by George Woods (eponym of Wood Street), though it was called Fifth Street until changed to an avenue in 1868.[9, 19] (This is not to be confused with the other Fifth Street, originally Pitt Street, that is now the northern half of Stanwix Street.)
+The part of Fifth Avenue from Liberty Avenue to Grant Street has always been named Fifth, back to the original plan of Pittsburgh laid out in 1784 by George Woods (eponym of Wood Street), though it was called Fifth Street until changed to an avenue in 1868.[9, 19] (The same ordinance transferred the name Fifth Street to a street previously known as Pitt Street, now the northern half of Stanwix Street.)

 The long stretch of Fifth Avenue from Grant Street to Point Breeze, however, has had many names.

 It first appears on a map drawn by George Woods in 1784 showing the farms east of the newly platted town of Pittsburgh; on this map it is labeled “Road leading to 4th St.” (The original intersection with Grant Street was at Fourth Street, now Fourth Avenue.)